-Yes.
-You can take up casual employment of up to 20 hours part-time work per week in term time and up to 40 hours per week during college vacation periods (from June to September inclusive and from 15 December to 15 January).
+Yes, you can take up casual employment of up to 20 hours part-time work per week during term time.
+Then, you can increase your work hours to 40 per week during college vacation periods – from June to September inclusive and from 15 December to 15 January.

 What if I want to work in Ireland after graduation?

 EU nationals are entitled to work in Ireland at any time.
 They don’t need an employment permit.
 Neither do citizens of the UK, Switzerland or EEA countries like Norway, Iceland and Liechtenstein.

 After graduation, students from other countries can take advantage of the Third Level Graduate programme which allows non-EEA graduates with an Irish qualification to work in Ireland after their studies.
 Find out more about the eligibility requirements, as well as the job opportunities for international students in Dublin.

 1. The prestige of its universities Dublin is home to four world-ranking universities, which educate around 120,000 students.
 Its tradition as a student town goes back a long way.
 Trinity College, which is right in the heart of the city centre, was founded in the 16th century and is still internationally recognised for its academic excellency today.
 Since then, younger universities

 Want to study in Dublin – or another part of Ireland?
 There’s a ton of reasons why you should.
 But, for international students, the process can be quite daunting.
 So, to keep your stress levels to a minimum, here’s our step-by-step guide containing everything you need to know about making it a reality.
 1. Choose your course There’s a ton of colleges, universities and other institutions where international students can study.
 (You can check out all your option